-- Joseph Grimaldi is considered the very first and most popular clown;
+- Joseph Grimaldi is considered the very first and most popular clown.

-- Pennywise is the scariest character in many polls;
+- Pennywise is the scariest character in many polls.

-- according to some studies, one in three people surveyed suffer from coulrophobia.
+- According to some studies, one in three people surveyed suffer from coulrophobia.

-How to celebrate
+How to take part

-When is Weary Willie Day celebrated in 2022?
+When is Weary Willie Day celebrated in 2023?

 Weary Willie Day is observed on December 9 each year.